zeroc-ice/ice/matlab/README.md

 This creates the toolbox package `msbuild\ice-<Ice Version>-<MATLAB Version>.mltbx`.

-You can install the package from within MATLAB by double-clicking on the file.
+You can install the toolbox from within MATLAB by double-clicking on the file.

 ### Using Ice for MATLAB

 #### Search Path

-To use the source build, add the following directories to your MATLAB path:
+To use a source build, add the following directories to your MATLAB path:
  - `matlab\lib`
  - `matlab\lib\generated`
  - `matlab\lib\x64\Release`